OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-02.md

 ## Galatians 2:11

-But when Cephas came to Antioch, I opposed him to his face because he stood condemned.
+However, when Cephas came to Antioch, I spoke to him openly, for he was clearly in the wrong.

 ## Galatians 2:12